spalx/app-life-cycle-pkg/README.md

     // Other code

     appService.use(app);
-    appService.use(kafkaService); // Using other apps from other packages
+    appService.use(someService); // Using other apps from other packages

     await appService.run();